p00f/godbolt.nvim/README.md

     },
     quickfix = {
-        enable = false, -- whether to populate the quickfix list in case of errors auto_open = false -- whether to open the quickfix list if the compiler outputs errors },
+        enable = false, -- whether to populate the quickfix list in case of errors auto_open = false -- whether to open the quickfix list in case of errors },
     url = "https://godbolt.org" -- can be changed to a different godbolt instance })